European Rugby Cup: ERC Governance

 The ERC Executive and team of 20 employees was based in the Dublin headquarters and were charged with implementing the strategy for the development of European club rugby and management of the two tournaments and of the showpiece ERC Finals weekend.

 ERC European Player of the Year

-Recognised as one of the most prestigious individual accolades in the game, the ERC European Player of the Year honourrd the best player of the European club rugby season from both the Heineken Cup and Amlin Challenge Cup tournaments.
+Recognised as one of the most prestigious individual accolades in the game, the ERC European Player of the Year honoured the best player of the European club rugby season from both the Heineken Cup and Amlin Challenge Cup tournaments.

 In 2010 ERC launched the ERC15 Awards, recognising the outstanding contributors to the first decade and a half of European competition.
 The inaugural recipient of the ERC European Player Award, as the best player over the first 15 years of these tournaments, was Munster Rugby's Ronan O'Gara.
 For the 2010/11 season, ERC moved to present an annual award.

-On 26 May 2014, it was announced that Steffon Armitage (Toulon) had been named 2014 ERC European Player of the Year.
+Steffon Armitage, from Toulon, was named ERC European Player of the Year in 2014.